EricMFink/PRcasebook/Chapters/Part 4 - Confidendiality/Confidentiality & Privileges.md

 Summary: In a case against the Church of Scientology (Church), the IRS sought to introduce into evidence tape recordings of meetings between representatives of the Church and its attorney.
-The IRS claimed that the tapes fell within the crime-fraud exception to the attorneyclient privilege and asked the district court to listen to the tapes in camera to determine if the privilege applied.
+The IRS claimed that the tapes fell within the crime-fraud exception to the attorney-client privilege and asked the district court to listen to the tapes in camera to determine if the privilege applied.
 The IRS attempted to provide the court with partial transcripts of the tape recordings that it acquired